charlesxjyang/ebike-library-rva/content/get-yours/index.md

   management system (BMS).
 Avoid no-name and second-hand batteries, and always charge with the charger provided by the manufacturer.
 Read more about battery safety at [Consumer Reports](https://www.consumerreports.org/health/electric-bikes/how-to-prevent-e-bike-fires-a2493889574/).
 - **Make a plan for maintenance**.
-Many bike shops in the Charlottesville area will do mechanical work on e-bikes, like adjusting your brakes or doing a tune-up.
+Many bike shops in the Richmond Virginia area will do mechanical work on e-bikes, like adjusting your brakes or doing a tune-up.
 But they may not be able to work on the electronics in your e-bike.
 Ask a bike shop if they'll work on the e-bike you're considering.

 ### Where to buy an e-bike

 - **Local or online**.
-Several local bike shops in the Charlottesville area sell e-bikes.
+Several local bike shops in the Richmond Virginia area sell e-bikes.
   You can also order an e-bike online from a growing number of companies.
 Prices are typically lower online, but keep in mind that you won't have to assemble a bike that you buy from a local shop, and you'll typically receive free or discounted maintenance if